limiao2/limiao2.github.io/_posts/2025-06-28-transformer-175B.md

 ---

 ## Goal
-Illustrate a 175B MoE Transformer Architecture to understand the model and infra details.
+This post provides a detailed visual breakdown of a 175B parameter Mixture of Experts (MoE) Transformer architecture.

 ## Diagram